 A DBS Check includes three levels of check:

-- Standard Check – a check that only employers can get for employees or prospective employees.
-The check looks at an applicants criminal history for details of cautions, warnings, reprimands and convictions (both spent and unspent).
+A check that only employers can get for employees or prospective employees.
+The check looks at an applicant’s criminal history for details of cautions, warnings, reprimands, and convictions (both spent and unspent).